-This second instalment comes with four game modes: arcade mode for casual rally fans, a championship mode for people who want to compete against other rally cars for a title, a trophy mode for true rally enthusiasts, and a time trial mode.
+DescriptionNeed for Speed returns to dirt racing again in this sequel to Need for Speed: V-Rally.
+The most significant differences are the track editor, improved graphics, and new game modes.
+There are 84 tracks and the game supports multiplayer with up to four players.
+This second installment comes with four game modes: an arcade mode for casual rally fans, a championship mode for people who want to compete against other rally cars for a title, a trophy mode, and a time trial mode.

 - "V-Rally Championship Edition 2" -- Japanese/European title